Prodaturu/Obsidian/3 - Main Notes/C++/Functions in C++.md

 - Functions are used to perform:
 	- a specific task through a single call
 	- important for reusing code:
-		- Define the code once, and use it many times
+		- Define the code once
+		- and use it many times

 ## Create a Function

-- C++ provides some pre-defined functions, such as `main()` which is used to execute code.
+- C++ provides some pre-defined functions, such as `main()` which is used to execute code
-- Can also create own functions to perform certain actions.
+- Can also create own functions to perform certain actions
 - To create (often referred to as _declare_) a function:
-	- specify the name of the function, followed by parentheses **()**:
+	- specify the name of the function, followed by parentheses `()`

 ### Syntax